Elizabeth-Yorke/SusieJunes-A/README.md

 ### New site users

-I want the website to tell me where this cafe is.
+- I want the website to tell me where this cafe is.
-I would like to know what kind of food they serve there.
+- I would like to know what kind of food they serve there.
-I would like to read some reviews from other customers.
+- I would like to read some reviews from other customers.

 ### New and returning site users

-I want to be able to check what times and days it is open.
+- I want to be able to check what times and days it is open.
-If I can bring my dog, I want to see it in writing on the website first before I have a wasted trip.
+- I want to see evidence in writing that my dog will be allowed inside.
-I want to be able to book a table.
+- I want to be able to book a table.

 ### Returning customers

-I want to reassure my friend that her wheelchair will fit in the cafe.
+- I want to reassure my friend that her wheelchair will fit in the cafe.
-I want to find out if they do catering for functions.
+- I want to find out if they do catering for functions.
-I want links to social media on the website.
+- I want links to social media on the website.
 I don't want to be copying loads of addresses out.

 ### Cafe Owners

-We want our branding showing really strongly, so people know its not the last place.
+- We want our branding showing really strongly, so people know its not the last place.
-We want photos of our food on the website, not someone else's.
+- We want photos of our food on the website, not the previous cafe's food.
-We want honest reviews from our customers on there.
+- We want honest reviews from our customers on there.
-We want more people to know about us so we get more customers.
+- We want more people to know about us so we get more customers.
-We don't want something we have to update or check in on.
+- We don't want something we have to update or check in on.

 ## Features